 insurance against total loss of a species.
 If the only population is in a patch pf forest that burns, that species is lost to the world, but if there’s an escape route it might just survive.

 Genetic diversity within a species is also essential for the longterm viability f a population of animals.
 Too much inbreeding can result in an increase of deleterious recessive genes, making longterm survival and breeding success for each individual less probable from one generation to the next.

 Some species move easily between habitat types.
-Lewin’s honeyeaters forage deep within the rainforest for fruits, but comes into eucalypt forests in search of nectar-rich flowers.
-Currawongs are comfortable deep within rainforest but also in the middle of bare cow paddocks.
-Common brushtail possums an adapt to almost anything along the way while traveling between their favoured habitat.
+Lewin’s honeyeaters forage deep within the rainforest for fruits, but enter eucalypt forests or tree-studded paddocks in search of nectar-rich flowers.
+Currawongs appear to be comfortable deep within rainforest but also in the middle of bare cow paddocks.
+Common brushtail possums seem to tolerate almost anything along the way while traveling between their favoured habitat.